carymrobbins/intellij-haskforce/README.md

 Testing the plugin
 --------

-To run the tests:
+To run the tests, you'll need to create a run configuration:

-  Run HaskellTestCase in tests/com/haskforce.
+1. Go to **Run > Edit Configurations**
+1. Click on the `+` sign and choose **JUnit**
+1. In the Class field enter **HaskellTestCase**, which should auto-complete for you.
+1. Click **OK** and run your new test configuration.

 To add more tests:

-  Edit Haskell*Test.java files to add more tests of the same kind that already exists.
-Edit HaskellTestCase.java if you need to add tests of a different kind.
+* Edit Haskell*Test.java files to add more tests of the same kind that already exists.
+* Edit HaskellTestCase.java if you need to add tests of a different kind.